jrosen48/utk-homepage/content/consulting.md

 permalink: /consulting
 ---

-# Consulting and Other Services

-I regularly _consult on the use of research methods_ and provide _workshops_ in the following areas:
+I regularly _consult_ and provide _workshops_ in the following areas:

 ## General